snapsinazfs/snapsinazfs/README.md

  ## Compatibility With PERL-based sanoid

- Sanoid.net is intended to be at least mostly compatible with PERL-based sanoid.
-Invocations of Sanoid.net will accept the same arguments as PERL sanoid, and will behave largely the same, except for default timing settings (explained below) and logging output, which is via nlog.
+ Sanoid.net is intended to have similar behavior to PERL-based sanoid.
+Invocations of Sanoid.net will accept most of the same arguments as PERL sanoid, and will behave largely the same.

- All settings are configurable by the end user, using json files, environment variables, command line switches, and ZFS cistom dataset properties (planned for future), and can be made to match PERL sanoid, if desired.

  Sanoid.net will also have additional capabilities which are not guaranteed to be available in PERL sanoid.

- Thus, sanoid => Sanoid.net portability should be fairly seemless, but Sanoid.net => sanoid portability is only guaranteed if no Sanoid.net enhancements are used.

  Sanoid.net is also planned to incorporate some functionality that PERL sanoid currently delegates to other utilities, where that functionality is either included in .net or where I get the motivation to do so.

  ## Project Organization

  I intend to organize the project differently than sanoid/syncoid/findoid, partially thanks to the benefit of hindsight, but also in an attempt to make it easier to maintain, modify, and extend.

  Most significantly, I intend to separate the code into one or more common library projects, to help avoid code duplication and aid in organization.
 Currently, Sanoid.Common contains most of the core functionality, including configuration and the zfs command runner.
+Sanoid.Interop contains code such as native platform calls, Concurrency management, and other Interop layer code.

- Sanoid.net, Syncoid.net, and Findoid.net will, themselves, remain individual applications that can be invoked with identical commands and arguments as their PERL ancestors, plus anything new Sanoid.net provides.
+ Sanoid.net, Syncoid.net, and Findoid.net will, themselves, remain individual applications that can be invoked with the same or very similar commands and arguments as their PERL ancestors, plus anything new Sanoid.net provides.

- **Configuration** for the applications will be a hiearchy of json files, with formal schemas included, that mimic and, where the motivation strikes, extend the existing configuration capabilities of PERL sanoid/syncoid.\
- A command line argument will be provided that enables Sanoid.net to parse PERL sanoid's configuration files and convert them to Sanoid.net's json configuration format.\
- Sanoid.net will NOT take action using PERL sanoid's configuration files *except* to convert those files to Sanoid.net's json format.
-Invoking Sanoid.net with the command line switch to convert PERL sanoid configuration will not take snapshots or prune existing snapshots, and will behave as if --dry-run was specified.

  My intention is to keep the project/solution easily useable from both Visual Studio 2022+ on Windows as well as vscode on Linux (I will be using both environments to develop it).
 As I use ReSharper on Visual Studio in Windows, there may end up being some ReSharper-related files and directives in code.
 However, since ZFS and, therefore, sanoid currenly are a Linux-targeted toolset, the project will always be guaranteed to compile and run under Linux (at minimum, Ubuntu 22.04 and later and RHEL/CentOS 8.6 and later, as that's what I have) with the project's required version of the dotnet runtime installed.

  ## Dependencies

  My intention is for this project to have no external dependencies other than the required version of the dotnet runtime that have to be manually installed by the end user.
-This includes not being reliant on the PERL versions of the applications, either, or any of their core dependencies.
-All compile-time dependencies of these ports will either be included in published releases or included as project references in the dotnet projects, so that they can be automatically restored by the dotnet runtime, from the public NuGet repository.\
+This includes not being reliant on the PERL versions of the applications, either, or any of their core.
+All compile-time dependencies of these ports will either be included in published releases or included as project references in the dotnet projects, so that they can be automatically restored by the dotnet SDK, from the public NuGet repository.\
- Runtime dependencies, such as mbuffer, ssh, and others that are invoked by sanoid are, of course, still required to be installed and available, if they are used by your configuration.
+ Runtime dependencies, such as mbuffer, ssh, and others that are invoked by sanoid are, of course, still required to be installed and available, if they are used by your configuration, though I intend to implement some of that functionality in Sanoid.net itself, eventually.

  That said, here are the nuget package dependencies as of right now (automatically retrieved during build):